 “At EverString we are big believers in targeting accounts that look most like the customers you already have.”

 These are Demand Units showing evidence of acute need or buying intention.
 We call this Intent Data.
 While Intent is highly valuable to marketing, we believe it is even more important for a sales org with an outbound mindset.
 To put it simply: Arm your outbound team with intent data and target accounts that are currently searching for your product or service first.
-Our recent partnership with Bombora, a leader in intent data, has already impacted the way we execute outbound sales.
-For example, we are able to combine an EverString Fit Score with Bombora Surge scores – and it’s working wonders for our SDR team because we are reaching out to the right accounts, with the right message, at the right time.
+For example, we are able to combine an EverString Fit Score with intent scores – and it’s working wonders for our SDR team because we are reaching out to the right accounts, with the right message, at the right time.
 Fit + Intent FTW!

 This happens when a member of the Demand Unit responds to marketing, tele, or sales stimulus.
 The classic marketing qualified lead, or MQL.
 MQLs generally are a priority for inbound SDRs.
 If you don’t have the luxury of an inbound team, MQLs are a nice little bonus for your sales team when they are starving for meetings.
 Depending on how well they rank against your historical success, high-fit MQLs should be contacted first, given the fact that have engaged with your brand.
 SDRs will then load your leads into your dialer, and you can fire away.
 If you don’t have sales engagement software, check out our friends at SalesLoft.
 We use their platform to personalize our outreach at scale on phone, email, and social in order to deliver value to our prospects in a pleasant and persistent manner.